 - Close gaps between teeth

-- Restore decayed, eroded or worn teeth
+- Restore decayed, eroded, or worn teeth

-- Fix the size, shape and length of teeth so they are more uniform in appearance
+- Fix the size, shape, and length of teeth so they are more uniform in appearance

 - Improve symmetry and orientation

-- Cover minor cracks and fractures
+- Cover minor cracks, fractures, and root canal access holes

 - Create a uniform texture and tooth surface